httpwg/http-extensions/draft-ietf-httpbis-replay.md

 ## Gateways and Early Data

-A gateway that forwards requests that were received in early data MUST only do so if it knows that the server that receives those requests understands the `Early-Data` header field and will correctly generate a 425 (Too Early) status code.
-A gateway that isn't certain about server support SHOULD either delay forwarding the request until the TLS handshake completes, or send a 425 (Too Early) status code in response.
+A gateway that forwards requests that were received in early data MUST only do so if it knows that the origin server that receives those requests understands the `Early-Data` header field and will correctly generate a 425 (Too Early) status code.
+A gateway that isn't certain about origin server support SHOULD either delay forwarding the request until the TLS handshake with its client completes, or send a 425 (Too Early) status code in response.
 A gateway that is uncertain about whether an origin server supports the `Early-Data` header field SHOULD disable early data.

 ## Consistent Handling of Early Data {#be-consistent}